 As Minnesota’s U.S. senator, I’ve been fighting for new energy policies and strong measures to protect our environment and natural resources:

 - Immediately combating climate change.
-I support a policy approach that transforms our energy sector and puts us on a path to achieving net-zero carbon emissions by 2050.
-This will require significantly reducing greenhouse gas emissions, promoting the development of energy-efficient technologies, and utilizing homegrown energy sources.
+The Inflation Reduction Act is a historic investment in protecting our environment, devoting over $390 billion to programs and tax credits that will reduce greenhouse gases by roughly 40 percent by 2030 and pave the way to a carbon neutral economy by 2050.
+This new law will make generational investments in climate and the environment, including funding clean energy tax credits; climate resilience; clean energy technologies, manufacturing, and supply chains; forest management; and conservation practices that promote soil health and carbon sequestration.
 As a member of the Senate Climate Action Task Force, I am fighting to ensure that efforts to address the threat of climate change are at the forefront of our nation’s energy and environmental policy.
 I have introduced and supported several bills that would reduce greenhouse gases, and I am leading legislation to identify and incentivize American manufacturers using sustainable practices to help mitigate climate change and reduce greenhouse gas emissions throughout global supply chains while supporting good jobs.
 I have also led legislation to increase the deployment of clean energy technologies like energy storage and microgrids.
 The first bill I ever introduced required businesses to record and make public their carbon emissions.
 That’s because I wanted to make one important point: climate change legislation must be a major priority.
 The cause has grown even more urgent.

 - Promoting research on green technologies.
 To fully address the scope and scale of the climate crisis, I have worked to invest resources into federal research for the development and deployment of new renewable energy and energy efficiency technologies.
 I have advocated for fully funding federal research at the Department of Energy and our National Laboratories, as well as for grant funding for extramural research at university and non-profit research partners.